centfinance/Symmetric.SymmCoin/README.md

 ## Further manual testing

-A good way to become familiar with the Cent token and to carry our realtime testing is from the Truffle console.
+A good way to become familiar with the Symm coin and to carry our realtime testing is from the Truffle console.

 Start the Ganache network
 ```